 Once you know what keywords to target, you need to use them across Pinterest in the right places.
 Use keywords in your pin titles, pin descriptions, board titles, board descriptions, your profile bio, and pin image text overlays.

-I’ve written a full guide on how to find and use Pinterest keywords like a pro – check it out!
+To become a pro in no time, follow my full guide on how to find and use Pinterest keywords.

 5. Set up your first Pinterest boards